acctech/gatsby-source-custom-api-with-fetchoptions/README.md

 Every contribution is very much appreciated.
 Feel free to file bugs, feature- and pull-requests.

+❤️ Thanks to the original plugin this was forked from, please star it on [GitHub](https://github.com/AndreasFaust/gatsby-source-custom-api).

-❤️ If this plugin is helpful for you, star it on [GitHub](https://github.com/AndreasFaust/gatsby-source-custom-api).
+❤️ If this plugin was useful, feel free to star it on [GitHub](https://github.com/acctech/gatsby-source-custom-api).